Cronbach Alpha Calculator

 How to Use This Tool:

-- Add Reverse-scored items as item names or 1-based item numbers, then set the Response scale minimum and maximum used for reverse recoding.
+- Enter Reverse-scored items by item name or 1-based item number, then set the Response scale range used for the reverse-scoring formula.

-- Use the advanced fields only when needed: custom missing codes, Target alpha, Weak item-total threshold, and displayed decimal places.
+- Use Advanced for custom missing codes, the target alpha used in status language, the weak item-total threshold, and displayed decimal places.

-If the summary says reliability needs valid data, fix the table shape first.
-Alpha needs at least two numeric items and at least two usable response rows after the selected missing-data rule is applied.
+- Review Reliability Snapshot first.
+If it reports that reliability needs valid data, fix the table shape before interpreting any number; alpha requires at least two numeric items and at least two usable response rows after missing-data handling.

 Interpreting Results:

-Raw Cronbach alpha is the main estimate.
-Standardized alpha uses the average inter-item correlation, so it can differ when item variances are uneven.
-Read both alongside Items analyzed, the respondent count, Mean inter-item r, Missing value rule, and Review flags.
+Raw Cronbach alpha is the main reliability estimate.
+Standardized alpha is based on the average inter-item correlation, so it can move differently when some items have much larger or smaller variance than others.
+Read both values with the respondent count, Items analyzed, Mean inter-item r, Missing value rule, and Review flags.

 | Band | Lower bound | Meaning | Check before reporting |